lbarrous/deel-backend/README.md

 ## DESCRIPTION

 Hi there!.
-This repo is the solution for the deel backend task, I assumed the following:
+This repo is mean to show the solution for the deel backend task, considering the following:

-- I can use typescript without modifying current js files.
-Often we can find code in javascript that should be migrated to typescript and good practice is to start with the new features on typescript and migrate
+- Using typescript for new and added modules
 - Typical MVC architecture, with Routes, Controllers, Services.
-There is a lot of classes and object composition.
-Nothing fancy
-- Classes are structured by domain (Job, Admin, Contracts, etc).
+- Classes are structured using DDD (Domain drive design) (Job, Admin, Contracts, etc).
 This help to separate the layers.

-## TODO
-- Caching
-- Concurrency.
-SQLite can handle only 1 write lock.
-I think Sequelize handles that for us, but I need to read more the documentation...

 ## TIME TRACKING (TOTAL 4 HOURS)

-- 30/06 - Skeleton app, tsc config, jest config - 20 mins in the morning
+- 30/06 - setting up app and config - 20 minutes
-- 30/06 - Job and Contracts API - 1.5 hours
+- 30/06 - Job and Contracts API - 90 minutes
-- 01/07 - Refactor some job tests and rewrite readme - 20 mins
+- 01/07 - Readme modification and testing - 30 minutes
+- 01/07 - Balances API - 35 minutes
 ## SETUP

 - clone this repo